 Helaine was born in 1944 and grew up in a Jewish family in Chicago, Illinois.
 Her parents wanted her to marry a nice Jewish boy and become a senator.
 “I remember my mother marveling that senators earned $22,500 a year.”
 Instead, she married an artist from Glasgow.
 He wore a black leather motorcycle jacket lined with his old kilt.
-She currently lives in Portland, Oregon for over 40 years.
+Helaine lived in Portland, Oregon for over 40 years.
 On August 25th, 2016 Helaine passed away with her family by her side.

 In 1970 Helaine Garren shot a series of images at Bensinger’s Pool Hall while she was a student at the Art Institute of Chicago.
 She had a long history with the Art Institute, as her parents sent her there for art classes every Saturday of her childhood.
 She also had a long history with pocket billiards, as in her words, she “spent many of my bad-girl years learning the game.”
 The two interests collided when she decided to major in photography.

 “While studying photography I chose to shoot a series on Bensinger’s, a classic old-time pool hall that had been the inspiration for The Hustler.
 I had spent a good deal of time shooting pool there and thought the beautiful side lighting and shady characters would provide an ideal setting.
 I began shooting with a telephoto lens at first.
 I didn’t want to disrupt the concentration and social dynamics at the tables.
 I was there so often, though, that I became a fixture and could sit right next to the tables, and no one seemed to notice me.”

 These photographs were taken at Bensinger’s around 1970.
 According to Chicago magazine in 1971, Bensinger’s was “the best poolroom in the country.”